 Learn more on What we save with a photovoltaic net metering

-Read more about the Licensing procedure for the installation of a photovoltaic Net Metering system by pressing here
+Read more about the Licensing procedure for the installation of a photovoltaic Net Metering system

 The Helleinc Association of Photovoltaic Companies has also published a complete guide that can answer all your questions.

 Visit the relevant page of HEDNO for RES & SITHYA Stations by Autoproducers with Energy Offset or Virtual Energy Offset application that contains all the information about the applications, the institutional framework, application file, relevant announcements etc